Sun and heat protection for babies and kids

 What is heatstroke?

-Young children are a higher risk than adults of overheating and becoming very unwell.
+Young children have a higher chance of becoming overheated than adults.
+They can become very unwell.
 This is called heatstroke and is a medical emergency.

 Symptoms of heatstroke include: